The Board of Pensions provides support to pastoral leaders in many ways, including the following.

 The Assistance Program

-The Board of Pensions Assistance Program helps church workers with special financial needs.
+The Board of Pensions Assistance Program helps ministers and employees of the Presbyterian Church (U.S.A.) and affiliated employers with special financial needs.
 It also helps to strengthen church leadership through grants and programs designed to improve the practical skills needed to minister in today’s world.

 Grants and programs available through the Assistance Program include